CompuCell3D/PythonScriptingManual/docs/debugging_cc3d_simulations_in_PyCharm.rst

 but once you perform those tasks 2-3 times they will become a second nature and you will be ready to explore what PyCharm has to offer and it does offer quite a lot.
 Time for next section

-Configuration of OSX (applies to linux as well)
+Configuration of PyCharm on Macs (applies to linux as well)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Most of the steps outlined above apply to configuring PyCharm on OSX however if we do not set up all